MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mo-direct.md

 To onboard to MO Direct, you need to:

-1. Go through the [Network onboarding](network-onboarding-for-data-marketplace.md) steps.
+1. Go through the [Network onboarding for Data Marketplace](network-onboarding-for-data-marketplace.md) steps.
 2. Build a self-contained, curated HTML experience that complies to [MO Direct policies](##mo-direct-policies).
 3. [Send MO Direct onboarding information](###required-information) to the Data Marketplace team.
 4. Integrate with Data Marketplace for [MO Direct APIs](mo-direct-api.md).

 ## MO Direct policies

 These are policies that you should adhere to when developing MO Direct experience.
 We publish these policies to ensure the best customer experience on Windows.
-These policies are supplementary to the terms and conditions of Data Marketplace Partner Addendum, Windows [App Developer Agreement](https://msdn.microsoft.com/en-us/library/windows/apps/hh694058.aspx) and [Windows Store Policies](https://msdn.microsoft.com/en-us/library/windows/apps/dn764944.aspx).
+These policies are supplementary to the terms and conditions of Data Marketplace Partner Addendum, Windows [App Developer Agreement](https://msdn.microsoft.com/library/windows/apps/hh694058) and [Windows Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944).

 ### Business functions